python/docs-community/docs/community/community-guide.md

 maintainers find and choose the right communication channels and have a positive experience :-)

 In this respect, we are using:

-1. [BPO](https://bugs.python.org) and GitHub issues for specific discussions related to changing a repository's content.
-This is determined by doc project.
+1. GitHub issues for specific discussions related to changing a repository's content.
 2. The [Discourse forum](http://discuss.python.org/) for general discussions, support questions, or just as a place where we can inspire each other.

 ## How can I help?

+Read the devguide's section on documentation.
+Visit the Python repo's GitHub issues and look for issues tagged with `docs`.